ngc92/stargame/README.md

 # stargame
+yep, that's the name for now!

 # playing
-Controle your ship with the arrow keys.
+Control your ship with the arrow keys.
+Shoot with "C".